Loskoss/ocean_simulation/README.md

 # Ocean Wave Simulation

 This project simulates an ocean surface using OpenGL with GLUT.
-It generates various types of waves based on predefined parameters and renders them in a 3D environment.
+It generates various types of waves based on predefined parameters and renders them in a 3D environment.The project uses sine waves to simulate the ocean surface

 ## Features